francoismdj/netbox-kea-dhcp/README.md

 configuration source for [ISC Kea DHCP server](https://www.isc.org/kea/).

-`netbox-kea-dhcp` is a one-way sync daemon that exports NetBox prefixes, IP ranges and IP addresse/interface pairs to respectively DHCP subnets, pools and host reservations.
+`netbox-kea-dhcp` is a one-way sync daemon that exports NetBox prefixes, IP ranges and IP addresses to respectively DHCP subnets, pools and host reservations.
 It listens for NetBox webhook events, and each time a change occured, it queries NetBox for the full changed data and update Kea throught its API.